Nesasio/Temperature-Distribution-FDM/README.md

 # 1-D Temperature Distribution in a Straight Fin using FDM
-This repository contains the implementation of temperature dirstribution in a finite straight fin problem in [MATLAB](https://www.mathworks.com/products/matlab.html).
+This repository contains the implementation of steady state temperature dirstribution in a finite straight fin problem in [MATLAB](https://www.mathworks.com/products/matlab.html).
 To determine the temperature distribution at the grid points [Finite Difference Method (FDM)](https://en.wikipedia.org/wiki/Finite_difference_method) was used.

 ## Parameters